 The TMH Tissue Bank may be contacted for

-Requests for grafts outside Mumbai must be accompanied by a Demand Draft for the required amount in favour of “Tata Memorial Hospital”.
+Requests for grafts in Mumbai or outside Mumbai shall be sent by a registered medical practitioneron the original letter head.
+For outside Mumbai it must be accompanied by a Demand Draft for the required amount in favour of “Tata Memorial Hospital”.
 Courier and postal charges are extra.
-The Tissue Bank may be contacted for further details.

 Hospital Fax Number: (+9122) 414 6937